jenativi/jenativi.github.io/essays/rateArestroom.md

 ---

 ## Authors:
+- Justin Nativdad
+-  Brandon Nelson
+-   Emily Hsu
+-   Rocky Huang
-Justin Nativdad, Brandon Nelson, Emily Hsu, Rocky Huang, Elsa Wong
+-   Elsa Wong

 ## Problem and Solution
-</br> The problem: Not all restrooms are created equal
++ The problem: Not all restrooms are created equal
-</br> The solution: RateARestroom
++ The solution: RateARestroom

 ## Pages
 + Login